PrinceMuichkine/afcfta-ai/README.md

 You will want separate repositories for your local and hosted instances.

-Create a new repository for your hosted instance of ChatLabs on GitHub and push your code to it.
+Create a new repository for your hosted instance of Afcfta.ai on GitHub and push your code to it.

 ### 2. Setup Backend with Supabase